AstraZeneca, Shire dive as U.S. tax move punctures deal hopes

 LONDON Shares in drugmakers AstraZeneca (AZN.L) and Shire (SHP.L) fell sharply on Tuesday after the U.S. Treasury took steps to curb "inversion" deals that allow companies to escape high U.S. taxes by reincorporating abroad.

-The move could jeopardize an agreed deal for AbbVie (ABBV.N) to buy Shire for $55 billion and deter Pfizer (PFE.N) from making another attempt to acquire AstraZeneca, after a $118 billion takeover attempt failed in May.
+The move could jeopardise an agreed deal for AbbVie (ABBV.N) to buy Shire for (33.54 billion pounds) and deter Pfizer (PFE.N) from making another attempt to acquire AstraZeneca, after a $118 billion takeover attempt failed in May.

 Smith & Nephew (SN.L) and Swiss biotech group Actelion ATLN.VX, two other perennial targets of bid speculation, fell 3.5 percent and 2.2 percent respectively.